Part D—Comparative Clinical Effectiveness Research

 (2) Qualifications.—The Board shall represent a broad range of perspectives and collectively have scientific expertise in clinical health sciences research, including epidemiology, decisions sciences, health economics, and statistics.
 In appointing the Board, the Comptroller General of the United States shall consider and disclose any conflicts of interest in accordance with subsection (h)(4)(B).
 Members of the Board shall be recused from relevant Institute activities in the case where the member (or an immediate family member of such member) has a real conflict of interest directly related to the research project or the matter that could affect or be affected by such participation.

-(3) Terms; vacancies.—A member of the Board shall be appointed for a term of 6 years, except with respect to the members first appointed, whose terms of appointment shall be staggered evenly over 2-year increments.
+(3) Terms; vacancies.—A member of the Board shall be appointed for a term of 6 years, except with respect to members first appointed, whose terms of appointment shall be staggered evenly over 2-year increments.
+Any member appointed to fill a vacancy occurring before the expiration of the term for which the member’s predecessor was appointed shall be appointed for the remainder of that term and thereafter may be eligible for reappointment to a full term.
+A member may serve after the expiration of that member’s term until a successor has been appointed.
 No individual shall be appointed to the Board for more than 2 terms.
-Vacancies shall be filled in the same manner as the original appointment was made.
+Vacancies shall be filled in the same manner as the original appointment was made to the extent necessary to preserve the evenly staggered terms of the Board.

 (4) Chairperson and vice-chairperson.—The Comptroller General of the United States shall designate a Chairperson and Vice Chairperson of the Board from among the members of the Board.
 Such members shall serve as Chairperson or Vice Chairperson for a period of 3 years.